Pinus taeda

-Pinus taeda, commonly known as loblolly pine, is one of several subtropical pines native to the Southeastern United States, from East Texas to Florida, and north to southern New Jersey.
+Pinus taeda, commonly known as loblolly pine, is one of several pines native to the Southeastern United States, from East Texas to Florida, and north to southern New Jersey.
 The wood industry classifies the species as a southern yellow pine.
 U.S. Forest Service surveys found that loblolly pine is the second-most common species of tree in the United States, after red maple.
 For its timber, the pine species is regarded as the most commercially important tree in the Southeastern U.S. The common name loblolly is given because the pine species is found mostly in lowlands and swampy areas.

 Loblolly pine is the first among over 100 species of Pinus to have its complete genome sequenced.
 As of March 2014, it was the organism having the largest sequenced genome size.
 Its genome, with 22 billion base pairs, is seven times larger than that of humans.
 As of 2018, assembly of the axolotl genome (32Gb) displaced loblolly pine as the largest assembled genome.
 The loblolly pine was selected as the official state tree of Arkansas in 1939.

 Description

 Loblolly pine can reach a height of 30–35 m with a diameter of 0.4–1.5 m.
 Exceptional specimens may reach 50 m tall, the largest of the southern pines.
-Its needles are in bundles of three, sometimes twisted, and measure 12–22 cm long, an intermediate length for southern pines, shorter than those of the longleaf pine or slash pine, but longer than those of the shortleaf pine and spruce pine.
+Its needles are in bundles (fascicles) of three, sometimes twisted, and measure 12–22 cm long, an intermediate length for southern pines, shorter than those of the longleaf pine or slash pine, but longer than those of the shortleaf pine and spruce pine.
 The needles usually last up to two years before they fall, which gives the species its evergreen character.
+Needles are yellowish-green to grayish green.

 Although some needles fall throughout the year due to severe weather, insect damage, and drought, most needles fall during the autumn and winter of their second year.
 The seed cones are green, ripening pale buff-brown, 7–13 cm in length, 2–3 cm broad when closed, opening to 4–6 cm wide, each scale bearing a sharp spine 3 to 6 mm long.